malikmaky/spinning-donut/README.md

 The torus is then projected onto a two-dimensional plane located a certain distance away from the viewer, resulting in a flattened representation that mimics the perception of depth.

-## Projecting a 3D Object onto a 2D Screen :
+## Projecting A 3D Object Onto A 2D Screen

 (x,y,z) is the object points in the 3D-Space, In order to project a 3D object onto a 2D screen,we imagine an imaginary flat surface positioned at a specific distance (denoted as z') from the viewer.